ZhenyingZhu/StudyNotes/Azure.md

 - Accessing the service using public endpoints by extending a virtual network to the service, through service endpoints.
 - Using service tags to allow or deny traffic to your Azure resources to and from public IP endpoints.
 - The Azure service fully manages service instances in a virtual network.
 This management includes monitoring the health of the resources and scaling with load.
+- Certain services impose restrictions on the subnet they're deployed in.
+These restrictions limit the application of policies, routes, or combining VMs and service resources within the same subnet

 <https://learn.microsoft.com/en-us/azure/virtual-network/service-tags-overview>